KaiDu4/gvsu350-cluelessteam/README.md

 ## Website navigation

 The Homepage page will be open.
-From the Home page we can go to sign in or public and private templates page by clicking.
+From the Home page, you can go to the sign in or the public and private templates page by clicking.

 ![Home Page](./artifacts/images_site/image.png)

 ## sign-in page
-By clicking open an account an user can move to sign up page for opening an account.
+By clicking open an account a user can move to the sign up page to start opening an account.
 ![sign-in Page](./artifacts/images_site/Screenshot%202024-12-12%20210853.png)

 ## sign-up page